TheLinuxGuy/ugreen-nas/README.md

 If all you are looking for in a NAS is throwing a bunch of disks on a RAID with a decent catching that's better than synology (which is a hotspot cache only).
 UGREEN can probably fit the bill if you're willing to risk or lack the ability to restore files edited a few hours/days ago from a data snapshot of the filesystem.

+## UGREEN hardware "quirks" and important things to note

+### Installing or removing any NVME drive may corrupt `ethernet` interface names

+Running Proxmox, if I remove one of the NVME hard drives on Proxmox the network interfaces assigned ids at boot will change. **This will corrupt Proxmox's network configuration and make the device inaccessible.**

+To fix this, you will need to connect a monitor/kb, modify `/etc/network/interfaces` and compare `ip link` names with the configuration.
+Make the necessary fixes then `systemctl restart networking` at that moment both 2.5GB and 10GB network ports should now become accessible again.

 ## Entering the BIOS and Boot Menu

 `CONTROL + F12` to get menu to select which disk to boot.